 News & Events

 This week's photos feature Airmen from around the globe involved in activities supporting expeditionary operations and defending America.
-This weekly feature showcases the men and women of the Air Force.
+This annual feature showcases the men and women of the Air Force.

 A team of student researchers from Air Command and Staff College, Air University at Maxwell Air Force Base, Alabama, conducted an Adaptive Flight Training Study Jan.
 9-12, 2018, at Columbus AFB, Mississippi,to aid in the Air Force’s advancement in training and education through virtual reality.

 On this look around the Air Force, Iraqi maintenance airmen are certified, the 493rd Expeditionary Fighter Squadron passes the reins of NATO’s Baltic air policing mission and the 20th Air Force commander is confirmed by the Senate.
 Hosted by Staff Sgt.
 Robert Kingery.

 Today, the Air Force is formally expanding this call for innovation through the AFWERX program, which encourages partnerships with academic institutions, science and technology communities and private industries with an invested interest in solving complex security issues.